christroutner/Electron-Cash/README.md

 This guide provides step-by-step instructions for building Electron Cash from source on Ubuntu 22.04 running on Raspberry Pi (ARM64 architecture).

+These steps have been tested on a Raspberry Pi 4 B with 4GB of memory and a 32GB SD card. *These should be considered minimal requirements*.

 ## Prerequisites and System Setup

 ### 1. Update System